Pennsylvania Fly Fishing 5 min read

 DIY Guide to Fly Fishing Elk Creek in Pennsylvania

-Next to New York, Pennsylvania is home to some of the best fly fishing destinations in the United States.
-Come fall each year tributaries to Lake Erie are teaming with steelhead trout, and now you don’t have to spend a fortune to get a guided tour.
+Elk Creek is one of the Lake Erie tributaries in Pennsylvania, New York, and Ohio, collectively known as Steelhead Alley.
+Come fall each year, these tributaries are teaming with steelhead trout, and now you don’t have to spend a fortune to get a guided tour.
 With our handy DIY guide, you’ll learn everything you need to know to plan your perfect fly fishing getaway.

 About Elk Creek

-Fly fishing for steelhead on Elk Creek in Pennsylvania
+Ralph Scherder from Dark Skies Fly Fishing provides some great tips for fly fishing for steelhead on Elk Creek in Pennsylvania

-Elk Creek is the most popular and largest tributary to Lake Erie in Steelhead Alley.
+Elk Creek is the most popular tributaries to Lake Erie in Steelhead Alley.
 It comes in just west of State Route 18 and south of McKean, following under I-79 and into the town of Fairview and under I-90 and U.S. Route 20, and onto Lake Erie.

 It is stocked with brown trout and steelhead and is approved by state boards for trout fishing.
 In the summer and fall months, you’ll find some catfish, bass, and panfish if you head to the lower parts of the creek.
 Of course, most of the creek is too low and too warm to catch much in the way of trout after the end of April and before October.
 There are plenty of areas for public access to this stream, which is wadable at almost all locations.